chang/jwilber.github.io/_posts/2017-04-18-Trump-Would-Have-Won-Anyway.md

 Under the current electoral college format, each state is assigned a minimum of 3 electoral votes, leaving 385 remaining votes to be assigned based on state population.

-This process of pre-apportioning votes is often criticised for giving low-population states a disproportionate number of electors per capita e.g., [an electoral vote represents nearly four times as many people in California as in Wyoming](http://www.huffingtonpost.com/william-petrocelli/its-time-to-end-the-electoral-college_b_12891764.html).
+This process of pre-apportioning votes is often criticised for giving low-population states a disproportionate number of electors per capita; e.g., [an electoral vote represents nearly four times as many people in California as in Wyoming](http://www.huffingtonpost.com/william-petrocelli/its-time-to-end-the-electoral-college_b_12891764.html).
 However, concensus on the bias inherent in the electoral college is still a topic of much dispute.

-Recall, the electoral vote distribution for the 2016 election was as follows:
+Recall, the electoral vote distribution for the 2016 election:

 | Party      | # Electoral Votes |
 |------------|-------------------|